-With Rense Nieuwenhuis of the Swedish Institute for Social Research, Dr. Maldonado co-authored publications featured in Community, Work, and Family Journal and Belgian Social Security Review.
-Their work was nominated for the Rosabeth Moss Kanter Award for Excellence in Work-Family Research, and their findings have been featured in reports by the European Union and as part of the UN Millennium Development Goals to eradicate poverty.
-Their chapter in the Handbook of Research on In-Work Poverty addresses working single parents whose families remain below the poverty threshold despite their earnings from employment.
-They are co-editors of The Triple Bind of Single-Parent Families, forthcoming from Policy Press in 2018.
+Maldonado co-authored, with Rense Nieuwenhuis from Swedish Institute for Social Research (SOFI), publications featured in Community, Work, and Family, Oxford Bibliographies in Sociology, Belgian Social Security Review, Handbook of Research on In-Work Poverty, and Handbook of Family Policy.
+Their joint work was nominated in 2016 for the Rosabeth Moss Kanter Award for Excellence in Work-Family Research and their findings have been featured in reports by UN Women, the European Union and as part of the UN Millennium Development Goals to eradicate poverty.

-With Tim Casey of Legal Momentum, Dr. Maldonado co-authored Worst Off: Single-Parent Families in the United States: A Cross-National Comparison of Single-Parenthood in the U.S. and Sixteen Other High-Income Countries.
-This study received media coverage from The Nation, Bill Moyers, The New York Times,the UCLA Luskin School of Public Affairs, Forbes, on the radio station WBAI, and on Al Jazeera International English.
+Maldonado co-authored with Tim Casey from Legal Momentum, a paper titled Worst Off: Single-Parent Families in the United States.
+The study made an important contribution towards understanding the difficult plight of single parents in the U.S. as mostly due to the lack of social policies and protections that are otherwise offered in other high-income countries.
+The study received media attention in The Nation, by Bill Moyers, in the New York Times, by the UCLA Luskin School of Public Affairs, in Forbes, on the radio station WBAI, and on the television, Al Jazeera International English.